nandi95/vue-toastify/README.md

 **Todos**
 -
- - Add a notification container which will enable displaying multiple notifications at the same time.
+ - Add a notification container which will enable displaying multiple notifications at the same time. (in progress)
     - queueing notification
-    - move backdrop and accept object too

 - Add option that if url attribute specified on the status object, clicking on the notification will point the user to the url (SPA supported)